Whatever skills you may have, we can support you in developing a rewarding career whilst making a difference and contributing to saving lives.

 MCA: From a career in the dental Industry to human resources https://www.vercida.com/uk/articles/mca-career-human-resources

-I work at the Maritime and Coastguard Agency (MCA) as Learning and Capability Lead.
+I work at the Maritime and Coastguard Agency (MCA) as HR Business Partner.
 This involves managing the learning and development provision for the organisation.

 I make sure that all our people have access to the right development opportunities at the right time.
 I work three days a week and can be flexible about where and which days I work.